ComradDoge/DogeEU4/README.md

 # prosperous korea modifier given an icon

-# rajput into bharat ideas should be viable
 # take a look at silver/debuff and rework
 # solution for ai desire to max out forcelimit at expense of manpower

 # update wiki manufactories x per dev
-# update wiki age university requirement
 # at some point add the idea events to anbennar/vanilla kek

 <br/>